India Refurbishing its AN-32 Transport Fleet

 An-32s have limited range, and Spets Techno Export ferried the An-32REs from Kiev to Ankara, Turkey; Cairo, Egypt; Jeddah, Saudi Arabia; Doha, Bahrain; and the United Arab Emirates, before bringing them to New Delhi.
 India Strategic’s article also discusses the deal’s value, players, and timelines.

-March 10/10: A Parliamentary reply clears up one aspect of the deal:
+March 10/10: A Parliamentary reply clears up one aspect of the deal – when it was signed:

 “The Government has signed a contract for ugpradation of AN-32 aircraft with M/s Spets Techno Export, Ukraine on June 15, 2009.
 This information was given by Defence Minister Shri AK Antony in written reply to Shri Gireesh Kumar Sanghi in Rajya Sabha today.”